Supported Employment Service guidelines

 Individual Employment Support Plan

 An Individual Employment Support Plan will be developed (in collaboration with the client and the occupational therapist and/or vocational provider if applicable) for each TAC client receiving Supported Employment Service within the first six weeks of employment.
-The employment support plan is reviewed every 12 months, potentially at the same time the annual wage assessment is undertaken.
+The employment support plan is reviewed every 3 months, and the annual wage assessment is undertaken every 12 months.

 The plans address the individual needs of TAC clients, to assist them to perform in their roles, keep their jobs and progress their careers.
 Employment support plans consider various aspects of workplace management across a client's time in a role.
 These aspects may include: